 Specifier Meaning Suppresses automatic output of the EOL (End-Of-Line) sequence following the last output item. % Ignored in output images. + Changes the automatic EOL sequence to a single carriage-return.
-(Minimum requirement AP2.0) - Changes the automatic EOL sequence to a single line-feed.
-(Minimum requirement AP2.0) / Outputs a carriage-return and a line-feed.
+(Requires IO.) - Changes the automatic EOL sequence to a single line-feed.
+(Requires IO.) / Outputs a carriage-return and a line-feed.
 L Outputs the current EOL sequence.
 The default is CR/LF.
-With AP2.0, the sequence may be re-defined with ASSIGN or PRINTER IS. @ Outputs a form-feed.
+With IO, the sequence may be redefined with ASSIGN or PRINTER IS. @ Outputs a form-feed.